 One good thing about all this is that the sailors were converted right there on the spot, they witnessed the stilling of the storm.

 Jonah 1:15–16 (NKJV) “So they picked up Jonah and threw him into the sea, and the sea ceased from its raging.
 16 Then the men feared the LORD exceedingly, and offered a sacrifice to the LORD and took vows.”

 It breaks our heart to see that Jonah was so down and depressed, that he wanted to die.
 Many people struggle in this way even to the point of suicidal thoughts.
 If that’s you or someone you know, I pray the account of Jonah would be used by God as a Word of encouragement.
 There’s still a great future for you, filled and flooded with good.
 Next thing you know God uses your story of struggle and imperfection to help others going through the same thing.
-Please, don’t lose heart.
+Please friend whoever you are, don’t lose heart.

 Throughout the narrative of Jonah we see the LORD engaged in nature – starting the storm, stilling the storm, even preparing a great fish to swallow Jonah (Jonah 1:17).
 Some people have a hard time believing that Jonah could actually be transported by a whale, but if Jesus believed and confirmed it, than that settles it (Matthew 12:39-41; Luke 11:29-32).
 Not only that, there have been accounts over the years of individuals in the mouths of whales, below is a link to one of the latest: